-The UMF Learning Assistance Center coordinates placement of first-year students into math and writing courses.
-Students who need to take placement tests must take the tests before being permitted to register for courses.
+The UMF Learning Assistance Center coordinates placement of first-year students in math and writing courses.
+Students who need to take placement tests must take the tests before being permitted to register for MAT 100 or higher and/or ENG 100 or higher courses.
 The tests are designed to ensure that students have the tools they need to succeed at UMF.

 Why do I need placement tests?